official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 responded that there were “many open questions” but the inspectors did not have proof that Iraq had weapons of mass destruction.

-50 NBC, 25 August 2002, Meet the Press.
+[^50]: NBC, 25 August 2002, Meet the Press.

 120

-The Report of the Iraq Inquiry146.
-Dr Blix stated that, to be effective, inspectors needed “immediate, unrestricted and unconditional” access to sites; they needed information; and they needed skill.
+146. Dr Blix stated that, to be effective, inspectors needed “immediate, unrestricted and unconditional” access to sites; they needed information; and they needed skill.
 Under the previous inspections regime there were relatively few problematic inspections where access was denied.
 The burden of proof did not lie with the inspectors to prove that